brumocas/Docker/README.md

 ## License

-This course is licensed under the MIT License.
+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ---